awsdocs/amazon-route53-docs/doc_source/troubleshooting-new-dns-settings-not-in-effect.md

 If you changed the settings in a record but your traffic is still being routed to the old resource, such as a web server for your website, one possible cause is that DNS still has the previous settings cached\.
 Each record has a TTL \(time to live\) value that specifies how long, in seconds, that you want DNS resolvers to cache the information in the record, such as the IP address for a web server\.
 Until the amount of time that is specified by the TTL passes, DNS resolvers will continue to return the old value in response to DNS queries\.
 If you want to know what the TTL is for a record, perform the following procedure\.

 **Note**
 For alias records, the TTL is determined by the AWS resource that the record routes traffic to\.
-For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md)\.<a name="troubleshooting-new-dns-settings-not-in-effect-cached-resource-record-set-procedure"></a>
+For more information, see [Choosing between alias and non\-alias records](resource-record-sets-choosing-alias-non-alias.md)\.<a name="troubleshooting-new-dns-settings-not-in-effect-cached-resource-record-set-procedure"></a>

 **To view the TTL for a record**